electricjones/air-lang/README.md

 **Only whole numbers are supported.
 No floating points**

-## Usage
+## CLI Usage
-`air` - By itself drops you into a REPL.
+- `air` - By itself drops you into a REPL.
 Type out an expression and hit <Enter>.
 Type "exit" to close.
-`air help` - opens a simple help screen (probably just this readme) `air /path/to/file.air` - Evaluates a file if it exists
+- `air help` - opens a simple help screen (probably just this readme)
+- `air /path/to/file.air` - Evaluates a file if it exists

 There is no support for pretty error messages.
 Just panics if something goes wrong.